NextGenSec-Github/Cloud-Security/aws/DevSecOps/Implementing DevSecOps in AWS/STEP11: Storing CodeBuild Artifacts in S3 Bucket.md

 ## Congratulations!
 You've successfully configured your CodeBuild project to store artifacts in an S3 bucket.
-In the next lecture, we'll integrate OWASP ZAP for dynamic application security testing (DAST) and store the scan reports in the same S3 bucket.
-Stay tuned for the next lecture.
+In the next step, we'll integrate OWASP ZAP for dynamic application security testing (DAST) and store the scan reports in the same S3 bucket.